GAumala/markdown-cv/index.md

 `2020 - 2021`
 **Android Developer [ITijuana](https://itjuana.com/)**<br>
 I developed Android apps and libraries to test more easily the next generation [OmniPod](https://www.omnipod.com/), an insulin management system that runs on an Android device.

 `2021 - 2023`
 **Android Developer [Albert](https://albert.com/)**<br>
 I worked on the Albert Android app, which offers many features related to banking, savings, and investing.
 My duties here were developing new features and bug fixes.

 `2024 - now`
 **Independent contractor**<br>
-I have worked directly with a few clients here in Ecuador developing websites, Android apps and chatbots in Whatsapp and Telegram.
+I have worked directly with a few clients here in Ecuador developing web applications, Android apps, and chatbots in Whatsapp and Telegram.
+My most recent project was an Android app for a healthcare provider to transcribe patient data faster using AI.

 <!-- ### Footer
-Last updated: Sep 2024 -->
+Last updated: Feb 2025 -->